bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 #### Advanced Git commands

 Git worklow offers a lot of other features that are not directly integrated in Bonita Studio.
 You can still use them using the command line interface ([available here](https://git-scm.com/download/)).
-To retrieve the location of your repository on your filesystem go to <bonita_studio_install_dir>/workspace/<name_of_the_repository>.
+To retrieve the location of your project on your filesystem go to <bonita_studio_install_dir>/workspace/<name_of_the_project>.

 #### Troubleshooting